samrufer/introtodatabasesproject/README.md

 # MySQL dump

-All query files can be found in the data folder (SQL files not supported by github README)
+All query files can be found in the data folder (SQL files not supported by github README).

 # PPT Video (link)